-The mountain’s engineers and operators are a month out from Thanksgiving—the resort’s opening day, and the day on which it commences its 50th season.
-We’re on our way to inspect Teton Lift, a new high-speed quad that will open up Crags Run to skiers of all levels while positioning Jackson Hole to remain at the top of Forbes’ list of best ski resorts in North America for the fourth consecutive year.The road beneath us is narrow, its switchbacks like paperclips and its surface rutted with the loose rock that hints at miniature avalanches.
+The mountain’s engineers and operators are a month out from Thanksgiving—the resort’s opening day.
+We’re on our way to inspect Teton Lift, the high-speed quad that opened up Crags Run to skiers of all levels while positioning Jackson Hole to remain at the top of Forbes’ list of best ski resorts in North America for the fourth consecutive year.The road beneath us is narrow, its switchbacks like paperclips and its surface rutted with the loose rock that hints at miniature avalanches.
 There is no shoulder; one errant swerve and the veggie-mobile and its occupants will tumble down 1,600 feet of frozen ground carpeted in frosted brown grass and stubbled with granite outcroppings.
-A flatbed truck is hauling a heavy load of drywall up to Piste Mountain Bistro, the new shared-plates spot snugged below the acclaimed Couloir Restaurant; ATVs with supplies are scurrying across snowless catwalks, and snow guns are spraying the white mist that will become the base layer for the 38 feet of average annual snowfall.
+A flatbed truck is hauling a heavy load of drywall up to Piste Mountain Bistro, a shared-plates spot snugged below the acclaimed Couloir Restaurant; ATVs with supplies are scurrying across snowless catwalks, and snow guns are spraying the white mist that will become the base layer for the 38 feet of average annual snowfall.

 We zigzag around stately Douglas firs, whitebark pine, and slender aspens to the unload point of Teton Lift.
 Its chairs hang motionless above the pinpricking man-made snow, while the jagged peaks of the Teton Range soar skyward.
 Among the Western Hemisphere’s youngest rock formations, the Tetons' forbidding crags are the result of friction along a fault that occurred 10 million years ago.
 At their tips, they are dusted like powdered doughnuts.
 So is one of the area’s most famous natural landmarks to the east, the Sleeping Indian, who seems even calmer than usual in this shoulder season.The Teton Lift is Jackson Hole’s most significant development since the December 2008 unveiling of Big Red, the $28 million, shiny box-on-a-cable that can move 600 people up to the 10,450-foot Rendezvous Mountain summit in an hour.
 Three years in the making, Teton Lift—at four skiers per hanging bench—will move 2,000 people an hour to new routes like Crags, Kemmerer Run, and Wide Open.
 These 200 acres of new terrain, some of them groomed, are more forgiving than the other bowls and chutes that require the highly technical skiing for which Jackson Hole has become known.